-The financial statements of the Foundation have been prepared on the accrual basis in accordance with generally accepted accounting principles.

-Net assets are classified based on the existence or absence of donor-imposed restrictions as follows:
+The financial statements of the Foundation have been prepared on the accrual basis of accounting in accordance with generally accepted accounting principles.
+Net assets, revenues, gains and losses are classified based on the existence or absence of donor-imposed restrictions as follows:

-Unrestricted - Net assets that are not subject to donor-imposed restrictions.
-Unrestricted net assets may be designated for specific purposes by action of the Board of Trustees.
+Net Assets Without Donor Restrictions - Net assets that are not subject to donor-imposed restrictions.